-As our population has grown, natural landscapes, prairies and forests have been replaced by agricultural land and sprawling cities.
+As our population has grown, natural landscapes, prairies, and forests have been replaced by agricultural land and sprawling cities.
 Stormwater, once easily absorbed, now flows as runoff across the ground and over hard surfaces.
-Stormwater runoff occurs when precipitation from rain or snowmelt flows over hard surfaces unable to absorb it, like driveways, roofs, sidewalks and streets.
+Stormwater runoff occurs when precipitation from rain or snowmelt flows over hard surfaces unable to absorb it, like driveways, roofs, sidewalks, and streets.
 The hard surfaces increase the speed and volume of water that reaches the stream and causes stream bank erosion.
-In extreme cases, this could results in property loss.
+In extreme cases, this could result in property loss.

 When you buy a home, you become responsible for the condition of the house and the yard.
-Stormwater pollutants are present throughout the urban landscape, but with a few simple steps Omaha residents can do much to protect and clean up our streams and rivers, fish and wildlife habitats, and our precious water supply.
+Stormwater pollutants are present throughout the urban landscape, but with a few simple steps, Omaha residents can help protect and clean up our streams and rivers, fish and wildlife habitats, and our precious water supply.
 We all play a part in creating water pollution so we must all play a part in actively managing stormwater.

 Frequently Asked Questions

 Stormwater runoff is water from rain or melting snow that “runs off” across impervious surfaces instead of seeping into the ground.
 This untreated runoff flows into the nearest storm inlet and is then carried to nearby waterways.

 Materials such as pesticides, fertilizers, oil, and soaps are a few typical known pollutants, but soil, pet waste, grass clippings and leaves are also some of the many pollutants to water as well.
 As rain water or snow melt travels across impervious surfaces, pollutants are picked up and carried into the storm inlets which drain to nearby waterways such as streams, creeks, lakes, and rivers.